supercool/supercool.github.io/_posts/2015-06-08-making-craft-sing-with-varnish-and-nginx.md

 Recently we launched a [new website](https://cbso.co.uk) for the CBSO built on [Craft CMS](http://buildwithcraft.com), it was a pretty exciting project for us all and was a lot of fun to work on.
 It was also the first time we got to use our new Box Office system that I’d spent the better part of 3 months building as it needed to display events and integrate with the [Spektrix ticketing system](https://www.spektrix.com/) to let users purchase tickets.

 Whilst that went pretty much to plan one thing that didn’t go particularly well to begin with was the site speed.
-In this post I’m going to break down the highlights of what I did to take one of the the site’s key pages (the [upcoming concert season](https://cbso.co.uk/whats-on/season/2015-16)) from a whopping __~6.5s__ initial load time to a much healthier __~800ms__.
+In this post I’m going to break down the highlights of what I did to take one of the the site’s key pages (the [upcoming concert season](https://cbso.co.uk/whats-on/season/2015-16)) from a whopping __~6.5s__ initial load time to a much <br>healthier __~800ms__.

 To begin with I took a look at what was causing the huge load times and to no great surprise it was the server response time otherwise known as the time to first byte (TTFB).
-That was a big chunk of the time - __~5.5s__ - so getting that down was a clear priority.
+That was a big chunk of the <br>time (~5.5s) so getting that down was a clear priority.

 ## First up; native caching in Craft.